cloud-solutions/zend-sentry/README.md

 A Zend Framework 2 module that lets you log to the Sentry service.

+**Caution**: This is just pre-beta.
+It works but don't take my word for it :) Anyways, it's harmless, so just try it...

 ###What's Sentry?
 [Sentry](https://www.getsentry.com/welcome/) is an online service to which you can log anything including your exceptions and errors.
 Sentry creates nice reports in real time and aggregates your logged data for you.